PureGym-Data-Science-Engineering/.github/profile/README.md

-## The PureGym Group Insight & Analytics GitHub Organisation :computer: :bar_chart:
+## The PureGym Group Insight & Analytics GitHub Organisation :bar_chart::computer:

 The PureGym Group are the second largest European gym operator, with over 300 gyms in the UK, and a further 200 gyms internationally.
 Our mission is to bring high quality, affordable fitness to everyone, everywhere.